almonk/dpm/README.md

 ### Limitations
-* DPM currently **only** supports installing from repos publicly available on Github
+* dpm currently **only** supports installing from repos publicly available on Github
 * Currenly only works with Sketch plugins
 * Install only, no uninstall
 * Probably a ton of bugs